pechentw/SerialPortMonitor/README.md

 # SerialPortMonitor
-# By Peter Chen fir git operation testing
+# By Peter Chen for git operation testing